 After several months of trying to figure out how to use a Baofeng as a TNC for things like APRS tracking, I finally found a method that works.

 Recently I’ve been thinking about setting up a field kit for the Areden Mesh Network.
 I’ve seen plenty of people able to setup their nodes at their homes, so I know it’s possible.
-Setting something up for field use is my challenge.
+Setting something up for very portable field use was my challenge.

 Yesterday I put APRS-IS to the test in the mountains on the San Juan Trail, located a few miles way from Ortega Highway 74.
 In this area there are no digipeaters close enough for RF transmissions, so I tested the SPRINT cellular network to see if I could be tracked in real time (KM6ZPO).